 III.
-Reductions
+REDUCTIONS

 The reductions which we will present are of two types: those which relate edge disjoint SHP's to node disjoint SHP's and those which reduce a node disjoint SHP for a particular pattern graph to a node disjoint SHP for another pattern graph.
 Each reduction takes a pattern graph, H, an input graph G, and a partial specification of the node mapping.
-It produces a pattern graph, H', and a set of graphs, G', with corresponding partial specifications of the node mapping.
-The pattern graph H is homeomomphic to a subgraph of G if and only if H' is homeomorphic to a subgraph of one of the graphs in the set G'.
-The construction of H' depends only on H and is independent of G. All constructions will take at most polynomial time in the sizes of H and G. Finally, the number of graphs in the set G' is at most polynomial in the size of G. Note that the reductions we are using correspond to the notion of Turing reducibility [Rog].
+It produces a pattern graph, H', and a set of graphs, $S_G$ , with corresponding partial specifications of the node mapping.
+The pattern graph H is homeomorphic to a subgraph of G if and only if H' is homeomorphic to a subgraph of one of the graphs in the set $S_G$ .
+The construction of H' depends only on H and is independent of G. All constructions will take at most polynomial time in the sizes of G. Note that the reductions we are using correspond to the notion of Turing reducibility [16].
 Given an instance of the SHP for pattern graph H, we may not be able to find just one instance of the SHP for pattern graph H' whose solution corresponds to the solution of the first SHP.
-However, we can use a given procedure to solve the SHP for pattern graph H' as a subroutine, to solve the SHP for each graph in G', and thereby determine whether a homeomorphic image of H exists in G.
+However, we can use a given procedure to solve the SHP for pattern graph H' as a subroutine, solve the SHP for each graph in $S_G$ , and thereby determine whether a homeomorphic image of H exists in G.